AdobeDocs/dynamic-media-classic.en/help/using/limitations.md

 ## Best practices and enforced limits by Dynamic Media on asset types {#best-practice-enforced-limits}

-When you create a Spin Set or an Image Set, or upload PDFs for page extraction, Adobe recommends the following best practices and enforces the following limits:
+When you create a Spin Set or an Image Set, or upload PDFs for page extraction, Adobe recommends the following best practices.
+Adobe also enforces the following limits:

 | Asset: Limit type | Best practice | Limit imposed |
 | --- | --- | --- |